 Foraging for berries is one of my favorite things about living in Montana!
 There are so many berries to forage!
-This includes Huckleberries (everyone's favorite), Serviceberries (also called Juneberries and Saskatoon berries), Oregon grape, Elderberries, Thimbleberries, Gooseberries, and Juniper berries.
+This includes huckleberries (everyone's favorite), serviceberries (also called Juneberries and saskatoon berries), Oregon grape, elderberries, thimbleberries, gooseberries, and juniper berries.

-Although foraging for berries is fun and rewarding, you have to also use a little common sense.
-Some berries look very delicious and tempting, yet could kill you, or make you very ill.
+Although foraging for berries is fun and rewarding, you also have to use a little common sense.
+Some berries look very delicious and tempting, yet could kill you or make you very ill.
 For this reason, you need to educate yourself on the berries that grow in your region before picking or eating any berries that you're not familiar with.

 One way to learn about what is edible and what is not is to read informative articles from reputable sources on the subject.
-Here is a great example (How to Harvest Wild Berries from GardnersPath.com).
+Here is a great example (How to Harvest Wild Berries from GardenersPath.com).

 Another great option is to use a plant identification app like Picture This.
 One of the downfalls to using the app, however, is that you don't always have a phone signal in some remote locations.